Higher, Deeper, Smarter -

 When transferring gear back up from the lab to the surface, air expands as water pressure decreases.
 Water-tight cameras that had been opened while under pressure in the lab had to be transferred to the surface open, or they might pop on the way up.

 This same "pressure-volume" gas-law relationship applied to the marine toilet, a rectangular plastic box with a screw cap lid.
-When coming up, air expands.
+When you bring the marine toilet back up to the surface to empty it, any air inside the container expands.
 From only 33 feet of seawater (10 meters) to the surface, air volume will double because water pressure decreases by half.
-To bring the toilet box topside for cleaning, you need to fill it completely with water (or other liquids and solids) to prevent the air space inside from expanding on the way up and blowing the lid off, or worse.
+Before bringing the toilet box topside for cleaning, you need to fill it completely with water (or other liquids and solids) to prevent the air space inside from expanding on the way up and blowing the lid off, or worse.
 It was a test for new interns to see if they understood gas laws to prevent the toilet from expanding enough to explode.
 Good to understand Boyle's Gas Law.

-Thank you www.ied.edu.hk for drawing of cup under pressure.
+Thank you www.ied.edu.hk for the drawing of a cup under pressure.

 A Day Of Working At The Underwater Lab